FRex/csoinfo/README.md

 Go to **releases** on this repo to get a self contained 32 bit Windows exe (made with Pelles C).

-It reads the iso size from the cso header and the cso size is the size of the input file itself.
+It reads the iso size and block size from the cso header and the cso size is the size of the input file itself.

 # Invoking and Output